 Considered by many to be a savant of the game of basketball, Kobe’s mind was equal to his physical talents.
 Hear enough stories from coaches, teammates, and opposing players, and one comes to form a complete picture of Kobe’s otherworldly commitment to bettering his game.
 Every single dribble, every pump fake, every pass, every fading jumper, every defensive assignment, every plan for a last second possession – every maneuver within Kobe’s repertoire was handcrafted with specific designs and objectives in mind.
 Throughout his career, Kobe started his day’s training at 4am.
-Rote repetitions of everything from footwork, to playmaking, to his patented jump shot were built out of long hours in the gym.
+The master-crafted forms of everything from his footwork, to his improvisational finishing and playmaking, to his patented jump shot were built out of long hours of rote repetitions in the gym.

 Preparation was the key to his greatness, just as much as his innate athleticism was.
 By his own words, Kobe was a middling level athlete compared to his peers (that of NBA-level talent, the best basketball players in the world, in a league that is smaller and more exclusive by some capacity versus other sports leagues such as the NFL or MLB).
 Kobe was fast, but not the fastest; strong but not nearly the strongest; he could jump but his vertical wasn’t as high as contemporary stars Vince Carter or Tracy McGrady.